-CANARIE understands the impact of increasing amounts of digital data on research, education and innovation, and has evolved the national backbone network to ensure Canada's research and education community can continue to access and leverage these data to support worldclass research.
-Data traffic grew at approximately 15% from FY17 to FY18.
-This growth is lower than the 10-year average annual growth rate, but inline with the previous year's growth rate.
+CANARIE understands the impact of increasing amounts of digital data on research, education and innovation, and has evolved the national backbone network to ensure Canada's research and education community can continue to access and leverage these data to support world-class research.
+Data traffic grew at approximately 37% from FY18 to FY19.